TuckerFaulk/sub30s-buddhist-group-project/README.md

 # Credits

-I have really enjoyed the Code Institue course up till now, and I am looking forward to the next units of the course.
-I wanted to thank the Slack Community for their support learning the content and my Mentor Martina for her guidance with this project and assurances that creating a website is not as scary as I intially thought.
+I have really enjoyed the Code Institute course up till now, and I am looking forward to the next units of the course.
+I wanted to thank the Slack Community for their support learning the content and my Mentor Martina for her guidance with this project and assurances that creating a website is not as scary as I initially thought.

 As a starting point I looked at the Coders Coffee and Love Running projects.

 - From the Love Running Project, I took inspiration for the header, hero banner, footer and form.
 - From the Coders Coffee Project, I took inspiration from in my 'What we do?' section.

-### Content
+## Content

 Links have been provided for where the text from the following sections have been taken from: